Σ-algebra

 In mathematical analysis and in probability theory, a σ-algebra ("sigma algebra") is part of the formalism for defining sets that can be measured.
 In calculus and analysis, for example, σ-algebras are used to define the concept of sets with area or volume.
-In probability theory, they are used to define events with a well-defined probability.
+In probability theory, they are used to define events for which a probability can be defined.
 In this way, σ-algebras help to formalize the notion of size.

-In formal terms, a σ-algebra (also σ-field, where the σ comes from the German "Summe", meaning "sum") on a set $X$ is a nonempty collection $\Sigma$ of subsets of $X$ closed under complement, countable unions, and countable intersections.
+In formal terms, a σ-algebra (also σ-field, where the σ comes from the German Summe, meaning "sum") on a set $X$ is a nonempty collection $\Sigma$ of subsets of $X$ closed under complement, countable unions, and countable intersections.
 The ordered pair $(X, \Sigma)$ is called a measurable space.

-The set $X$ is understood to be an ambient space (such as the 2D plane or the set of outcomes when rolling a six-sided die {1,2,3,4,5,6}), and the collection $\Sigma$ is a choice of subsets declared to have a well-defined size.
+The set $X$ is understood to be an ambient space (such as the 2D plane or the set of outcomes when rolling a six-sided die $\{1,2,3,4,5,6\}$), and the collection $\Sigma$ is a choice of subsets declared to have a well-defined size.
 The closure requirements for σ-algebras are designed to capture our intuitive ideas about how sizes combine: if there is a well-defined probability that an event occurs, there should be a well-defined probability that it does not occur (closure under complements); if several sets have a well-defined size, so should their combination (countable unions); if several events have a well-defined probability of occurring, so should the event where they all occur simultaneously (countable intersections).

-The definition of σ-algebra resembles other mathematical structures such as a topology (which is required to be closed under all unions but only finite intersections, and which doesn't necessarily contain all complements of its sets) or a set algebra (which is closed only under finite unions and intersections).
+The definition of σ-algebra resembles other mathematical structures such as a topology (which is required to be closed under all unions but only finite intersections, and which does not necessarily contain all complements of its sets) or a set algebra (which is closed only under finite unions and intersections).